What to Expect When You Come to Church

 During the screening process please maintain physical distancing protocols and try not to congregate inside the entrance of the church.

-While at Mass please adhere to the following protocols:
+Step 3: While at Mass please adhere to the following protocols:

 - Everyone MUST wear a mask at all times while in the church.
 Children under 5 are not required to have a mask but it is recommended.
+Masks must be worn over the mouth and nose.

 - Please ensure physical distancing protocols are adhered to (6 feet or 2 metres).